Camelia M. Valdes

 Prosecutor Camelia M. Valdes

 On May 16, 2009, Governor Jon S. Corzine made history in the State of New Jersey when he nominated Camelia M. Valdes as the Passaic County Prosecutor.
-When Ms. Valdes was confirmed by the Legislature on June 26, 2009, she became the first Latina county prosecutor in the State of New Jersey, the first woman prosecutor in Passaic County, and the first lead prosecutor of Dominican ancestry in the United States.
-Currently, she is the youngest sitting County Prosecutor in the State of New Jersey.
-As prosecutor, Ms. Valdes is responsible for the management of approximately 200 office employees, a $17.5 million office budget and the oversight of 16 municipal police departments, the police departments of William Paterson and Montclair State Universities and the Passaic County Sheriff’s Department.
+When Ms. Valdes was confirmed by the Legislature, she became the first Latina county prosecutor in the State of New Jersey, the first woman prosecutor in Passaic County, and the first lead prosecutor of Dominican ancestry in the United States.
+As the chief law enforcement official in Passaic County, Ms. Valdes is responsible for the management of approximately 185 office employees, a $19.2 million office budget and the oversight of 16 municipal police departments, the police departments of William Paterson and Montclair State Universities and the Passaic County Sheriff’s Department.

-Ms. Valdes has dedicated her professional career to government service and public safety.
-She served as Municipal Prosecutor in the City of Newark, a Deputy Attorney General in the New Jersey Office of the Insurance Fraud Prosecutor, and as an Assistant United States Attorney in the federal District of New Jersey.
-Her wide prosecutorial experience ranged from investigating and prosecuting municipal offenses to complex federal crimes that included human trafficking, health care fraud, financial offenses, and violent crimes.
+Ms. Valdes has dedicated her professional career to government service.
+She served as Municipal Prosecutor in the City of Newark, a Deputy Attorney General in the New Jersey Attorney General’s Office, and as an Assistant United States Attorney in the U.S. Attorney’s Office in Newark.
+Her experience has ranged from investigating and prosecuting municipal offenses to complex federal crimes that included human trafficking, health care fraud, financial offenses, and violent crimes.

-Prior to joining the United States Attorney’s Office for the District of New Jersey, Ms. Valdes served as an Assistant Counsel to Governor Christine Todd Whitman and Acting Governor Donald T. DiFrancesco.
-During that time, she handled all aspects of criminal legislation and initiatives.
-While at the Governor’s Office, two of her proudest accomplishments included working on the legislation that created the New Jersey Drug Courts and the New Jersey Sex Offender Internet Registry.
+Prior to joining the United States Attorney’s Office, Ms. Valdes served as an Assistant Counsel to Governor Christine Todd Whitman and Acting Governor Donald T. DiFrancesco where she handled all aspects of criminal law.
+While at the Governor’s Office, two of her most notable accomplishments included working on the bills that created the New Jersey Drug Courts and the New Jersey Sex Offender Internet Registry.

 In October 2011, Hispanic Business Magazine named Ms. Valdes one of the 100 Most Influential Hispanics in the United States.
 In December 2011, Honorable Leonel Fernandez, President of the Dominican Republic, named Ms. Valdes one of the 100 Most Influential Dominicans Living Abroad.